‘Why no striker?’ – ‘patience’ needed at Chelsea

 "From the beginning he was very mature with a lot of promise.
 He adapted quickly at Benfica and then coming to the national team it was so natural for him.
 I hope coming to Chelsea he can grow."

-The Champions League resumes this month with the competition Chelsea's only realistic chance of a trophy this season.
+The Champions League resumes this month with the competition Chelsea's only realistic chance of a trophy this season given they are out of both domestic cup competitions and 20 points behind Premier League leaders Arsenal.

-They travel to Borussia Dortmund on 15 February in the first leg of their last-16 tie, and Potter knows his side will need find a cutting edge if they are to keep those hopes of silverware alive.
+They travel to Borussia Dortmund on 15 February in the first leg of their last-16 tie, and Potter knows his side will need find a cutting edge if they are to keep alive those hopes of silverware.

 'It is jaw dropping'